LazyClicks/wails-qwik-template/README.md

 Wails template using Qwik as the frontend

+## Installing

+use `wails init -n myproject -t https://github.com/LazyClicks/wails-qwik-template` and replace *myproject* with your project name

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 In another terminal, go into the `frontend`